caltechlibrary/eprinttools/docs/replicating_an_eprints_repo.md

 distribution_id
 : (optional) This is the ID number used by Cloudfront for invalidating CDN cache.
 It is only used by **includate_cloudfront.py**.
 It is only used by **includate_cloudfront.py**

+base_url
+: If this is set to a non-empty string then this will be passed to the templates used by mk_website.py to build HTML pages.

 ### views JSON file content